D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 You are the administrator for your Azure subscription.
 Your company hires a new cloud engineer.
 The cloud engineer needs to manage other engineers' access to Azure resources.
-You must follow th eprinciple of least privilege.
+You must follow the principle of least privilege.

 Which role should you assign to the new engineer?